jkwellyn/orb_archetyper/README.md

 If your test project has various different run configurations, see [orb_test_support#rake-from-config](https://github.va.opower.it/auto/orb_test_support#rake-from-config) for how to set up the configuration to create your jobs.
 Run configuration parameters will override the correspoinding global project-wide parameters.

+## Automatic Gem Deployment
+As of orb_archetyper 2.1.4, if you have included your project on the Jenkins whitelist mentioned above, your gem projects will be automatically published to the gemserver when a new version is checked into the Master build.
+See [release task](https://github.va.opower.it/auto/orb_build_lifecycle) for details, specifically the `release` task.

 ## Contributing

 #### Contacts